PeopleScapes Research and Knowledge Exchange Centre

 Exploring society-environment interactions, from cultural heritage management to sustainable landscape managementView content

-PeopleScapes is an interdisciplinary group of social, economic, health, behavioural and environmental scientists, whose research and knowledge exchange expertise spans the breadth of society-environment interactions.
+PeopleScapes is an interdisciplinary group of scientists whose research and knowledge exchange expertise spans the breadth of society-environment interactions.
 Our activities commenced in 2013 and in 2021 they led to the launch of PeopleScapes.
 Our aim is to be a Centre of Excellence, producing innovative and internationally significant research on people and place relationships.
 For more details of our research and knowledge exchange, explore the tabs below.

 We work closely with a range of professional practitioners from public, private and charitable sectors, nationally and internationally, to ensure our research achieves positive outcomes for the common good.
 For details of who we work with, see below.